uploadtigris/Construction-Related-Accidents/README.md

 # ConstructionRelatedAccidents
-Description: A semester project for SDS 322E - Elements of Data Science using R to analyze vehicle accidents related to construction in Austin, TX.
+Description: <br>A semester project for SDS 322E - Elements of Data Science using R to analyze vehicle accidents related to construction in Austin, TX.

 Collaborators: Tigris Mendez, Dan Tatulescu